JMantis0/dail-task-planner/README.md

 Thanks to [Bootstrap CSS Framework](https://getbootstrap.com/) for their open source CSS library.

+Thanks to [Animate.css](https://daneden.github.io/animate.css/) for their easy to use animations.

 And thank you to [Vecteezy.com](https://www.vecteezy.com/) for the background art.